olexij-de/olexij-de/README.md

 - Passionate about programming and solving challenges.
 - Enthusiast of JavaScript and API-based applications.
 - Love combining learning with creating meaningful projects.
-- Volleyball player with a drive for teamwork and discipline.

 ---